sefnyn/python_study_group/cheatsheets/gitcommand.md

   Generate token
   Copy token

 Now your account can push to a git repo on GitHub.
-Use the token as your password.
+Paste the token when asked for your password.